-Long Nails Hurt Too
+Long Nails Can Hurt!

-Super long toe nails can cause your dog’s foot to curl up and his toes to hurt because they can no longer stretch out and touch the ground they way they are genetically intended.
+Super long toenails can cause your dog’s foot to curl up and his toes to hurt because they can no longer stretch out and touch the ground the way they are genetically intended.

 Acclimate Your Dog to the Trimmers, Slowly…

-When I begin teaching my new puppies about nail trimming and the trimmers, I carry them around all the time.
+When I begin teaching my new puppies about nail trimming and trimmers, I carry them around all the time.

-If you are going to use a dremel tool (to grind the nails down) this is a good time to turn it on click and give treats, and then touch your dog with it, click and give treats etc.
+If you are going to use a nail grinder or dremel tool (to grind the nails down) this is a good time to turn it on click and give treats, and then touch your dog with it, click and give treats etc.

 He is much less likely to fight you if he is already sleepy, so I take my dogs for a long hike or walk first and then I wait for him to get comfortable and ready to take a nap.